Stupac/omrails/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is being built as a part of a project for the Ruby on Rails 5 course, which is available on www.OneMonth.com

-Things you may want to cover:
+Things you may want to know:

-* Ruby version
+* This was built using Rails 5.0.0.1, and Ruby 2.3.0p0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Once you've downloaded and installed everything, you can navigate to the main folder containing the site, and run it using the command line command: rails server.

+* This is an ongoing project and won't be finished until after November 11, 2016.
+Anything before that date is likely going to be incomplete.